CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era

-where $\hat{m}_k$ represents the ground-truth metadata retrieved from authoritative databases, and $\mathbb{I}(\cdot)$ is the indicator function that outputs 1 if and only if there is an \textbf{exact character-level match} between the extracted field $m_k$ and the ground truth $\hat{m}_k$, and 0 otherwise.
+where $\hat{m}_k$ represents the metadata retrieved from authoritative databases, and $\mathbb{I}(\cdot)$ is the indicator function that outputs 1 if and only if the extracted field $m_k$ is consistent with the retrieved evidence under predefined matching rules, and 0 otherwise.
+These rules use strict title matching for academic publications, lenient author matching under standard name normalization, and reasonable venue and year tolerance for preprint-to-publication variants.
 A citation is classified as $Fake$ if no corresponding entry exists in the global scholarly graph $\mathcal{G}_{scholar}$ or if $S_c = 0$.